spatnaik17/scenario-agent-testing/README.md

         # Call your agent here
         return agent.run(message)

-    # Define the scenario
+    # Define the simulated scenario
     scenario = Scenario(
-        "User is looking for a dinner idea", agent=vegetarian_recipe_agent,
-        success_criteria=[
-            "Recipe agent generates a vegetarian recipe",
-            "Recipe includes a list of ingredients",
-            "Recipe includes step-by-step cooking instructions",
-        ],
-        failure_criteria=[
+        name="dinner idea",
+        description="""
+            It's saturday evening, the user is very hungry and tired, but have no money to order out, so they are looking for a recipe.

+            The user never mentions they want a vegetarian recipe.
+        """,
+        agent=vegetarian_recipe_agent,
+        # List the evaluation criteria for the scenario to be considered successful
+        criteria=[
-            "The recipe is not vegetarian or includes meat", "The agent asks more than two follow-up questions", ],
+            "Agent should not ask more than two follow-up questions", "Agent should generate a recipe",
+            "Recipe should include a list of ingredients", "Recipe should include step-by-step cooking instructions",
+            "Recipe should be vegetarian and not include any sort of meat", ],
     )